lptstr/kombucha/README.md

 Should you need to update or remove a module, you can use the `update` and `uninstall` commands.

+Of course, you will not want all the packages to be tracked by Git.
+Then, after cloning the repository WITHOUT the packages, you can restore then with `kombucha restore`.

 ## Packages
 All packages available on the official PowerShell gallery are available to install with the Kombucha CLI.